sCrypt-Inc/scryptTS-docs/docs/tutorials/mint-bsv20.md

 ## Overview

-In this tutorial, we will use contract [HashPuzzle](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/hashPuzzle.ts) as an example, to introduce how to mint a BSV20 token (Version 1) with [sCrypt](https://scrypt.io/) and transfer it with a Smart Contract.
+In this tutorial, we will use contract [HashPuzzle](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/hashPuzzle.ts) as an example, to introduce how to mint a BSV20 Token (version 1) with [sCrypt](https://scrypt.io/) and transfer it with a Smart Contract.

 To enable all these features, you should install `scrypt-ord` as an dependency in your project.